iofbim/ifcClass-uniClass/README.md

    Produces ranked IFC to Uniclass suggestions, blending lexical scores, embedding distances, feature boosts, anchors, and label gating.
 Rows above `matching.auto_accept_threshold` are written to `ifc_uniclass_map`.
    - Set `matching.direction` to `uniclass_to_ifc` to ensure coverage from the Uniclass side.
    - Use `--reset-mappings` (optionally `--reset-facets PR,SS`) before re-generating to avoid stale rows from older revisions.
+   - New: pass `--candidates-debug` to print verbose progress and timing details for embedding neighbor queries and gating decisions (useful when pgvector or Ollama/OpenAI are flaky).
+   - New: pass `--candidates-stream-every N` to append candidates to `output/candidates.csv` every N rows while generating.
+This reduces memory and gives you on-disk progress during long runs.
+If not set or `0`, the CSV is written once at the end as before.
 6. **Optional LLM re-rank**
    Enable by setting `rerank.top_n > 0` in the config; the CLI will automatically call the reranker during candidate generation to refine ordering inside the top-N shortlist per item.
 7. **Export viewer payload**